 The minimum passing grade is a D, and a minimum of a 2.0 average GPA in the major is required for the degree.
 All courses for the major, except for independent research (Chem.
 199) and chemistry instruction (Chem.
 195), must be taken for a letter grade.
 Chem.
 195 and Chem.
 199 must be taken on a P/NP basis.
-All chemistry majors must complete forty-eight units upperdivision chemistry course work at UCSD and fulfill the campus senior residency requirement.
+All chemistry majors, including transfer students, must complete fortyeight units upper-division chemistry course work at UCSD and fulfill the campus senior residency requirement.